 "Why am I reading this in the first place?"

 The answer is to improve your life or performance in some way.
 You're likely trying to learn a new skill or understand a new concept.

-I see a diminishing marginal return on reading.
-More is not better.
+More is not always better.
 Often times just ONE great insight from a book that is acted upon can be worth many times more than reading dozens of books.